 To reach Bunce Island it was necessary to charter a small boat from Freetown, Bunce Island is also very close to the port & railway facilities at Pepel.
 With an interest in railways Richard couldn't pass up the opportunity to be dropped off on Pepel Island to visit the facilities!
 The photographs below are taken from his very brief visit.
 A motorcycle taxi was used to get him from the drop-off point to the facilities, then a hurried dash to see as much as possible before a quick return to the boat, where the boatmen and Richard's family were patiently waiting, still with an hour's journey back to Freetown and with the afternoon light drawing in.

-The three views above show the shed yard and inside the shed.
+The three views above show the shed yard and inside the shed on November 2nd 2009.
 The left view looks towards the servicing & repair facilities, to the right is perhaps one of the original iron ore wagons which has now been modified for other purposes (ballast work?).
 The center view looks back from the shed entrance across the yard to the location of the left view.
 The upturned metal components in the right of the photograph appear to be fuel tanks from one of the Alco locomotives.
 The right view show No.203 gathering dust, but seemingly pretty much intact and awaiting its next call to duty.
 Will this ever come?
 Behind No.203 are the two shunters and out of view to the right, just inside the shed is Alco No.204.

-These shed views suggest some sort of tidy up has taken place.
+These shed views suggest some sort of tidying up has taken place.
 The BRCW/Sulzer storage shed has been moved (scrapped?), the shunter No.151 has been placed in the shed and the area generally cleaned up of junk.
 Richard's time in this area was brief, but from the views taken it appears that possibly all the scrap equipment previously to be found in the surrounding areas amongst the bushes and trees is now gone.

 When operations finally ceased on the railway it appears that the vast majority of the rolling stock was returned to Pepel for storage or disposal.
 The three views above show the resting places of many of the wagons, many of which have probably not turned a wheel in twenty five years.
-The left view, looking northwards shows the primary location for the storage of the iron ore wagons, situated in the main yard south of the guard shack/radio tower and north of the power house.
+The top view, looking northwards shows the primary location for the storage of the iron ore wagons, situated in the main yard south of the guard shack/radio tower and north of the power house.
 When the wagons were abandoned many were loaded with ore, over the years these wagons are now sprouting a fine growth of grass!
 The center view, looking southwards shows the yard where all the wagons are dumped, included in these storage lines are a number of the original wagons from the 1950's.
 Barely visible on the extreme right are a set of lines almost lost in the dirt.
 These lines drop down into the lower area, and are believed to be shown in one of the black & white views above with the train drawing up the incline.
-The right view, looking north towards the guard shack and supply buildings, show the north end of the yard and the base of the radio tower.
+The bottom view, looking north towards the guard shack and supply buildings, show the north end of the yard and the base of the radio tower.
 Two cabooses are visible in this view, whilst a third is barely visible in the far distance next to the corrugated supply building.

-The left view shows the empty office/administration building as viewed from the river channel.
+The top view shows the empty office/administration building as viewed from the river channel.
 To the right is the short loading gantry, behind this was the original storage area for the ore awaiting trans-shipment from the railway to a ship.
 Just visible at the base of the large building is a large ancient cannon pointing out to sea.
 The new sign above the abandoned boat reads 'African Mining, Pepel Port & Rail Project.'
 The security guards at the facility were provided by African Mining.
 The center view, looking north shows the building containing all the power equipment.
 To the left runs one of the conveyors which connects with the main stockpile of ore.
 When the facilities were abandoned about 60,000 tons of processed ore remained at Pepel, either in the stockpile area or in many of the railway wagons.
-The right view shows part of the stockpile and one of the giant wheel buckets used to handle the ore pile.
+The bottom view shows part of the stockpile and one of the giant wheel buckets used to handle the ore pile.

 London Mining PLC